Migraine Trust Virtual Symposium

 David W. Dodick, MD, FRCP (C), FACP, is Professor of Neurology at the Mayo Clinic College of Medicine and a consultant in neurology at the Mayo Clinic, in Scottsdale, Arizona.
 He is the Director of the Headache Program and the Sport Neurology and Concussion Program at Mayo Clinic in Arizona.
 He is an Adjunct Professor in the Department of Neurosciences, Norwegian University of Science and Technology.
 Dr. Dodick is board certified by the Royal College of Physicians and Surgeons of Canada and the American Board of Psychiatry and Neurology (ABPN).
 He also holds United Council for Neurologic Subspecialties certification in headache medicine and ABPN certification in vascular neurology.
 Dr Dodick has authored more than 370 peer-reviewed publications and authored/edited 10 books.
 He is the Chair of the American Migraine Foundation, American Academy of Neurology (AAN) Annual Program Concussion Committee, Co-Director of the American Registry of Migraine Research, Chair International Registry for Migraine Research, Chair International Headache Society Global Patient Advocacy Coalition, Co-Director of the Annual AAN Sports Concussion Conference, President-Elect of the International Concussion Society, Immediate Past-President of the International Headache Society, former Editor-in-Chief of Cephalalgia, and Past-President of the American Headache Society.

-The Migraine Trust Virtual Symposium will include the following components:
+The Migraine Trust Virtual Symposium included the following components:

 - Live scientific programme sessions with interactive panel discussions